 Max Min Thermometers

-Below is our wide max min thermometer range, an ideal garden thermometer with analogue models starting from as little as £11.40 delivered to your door in the UK to the higher end wireless max min thermometer at £29.52 which again comes complete with FREE DELIVERY on all orders within the UK.
+Below is our wide max min thermometer range, an ideal garden thermometer with both digital and analogue models available, analogue models start from as little as £11.40 delivered to your door in the UK to the higher end wireless digital max min thermometer at £29.52 which again comes complete with FREE DELIVERY on all orders within the UK.

 Why would you use a max min thermometer?